Dziomek/sdn-load-balancing/README.md

 The script that defines and runs the topology is located in the file `topology.py`.

+# Traffic generator

+In the file `topology.py` there is also script that runs Iperf client on clients and Iperf server on servers.
+After running the `topology.py` file, traffic generator is ran as well.

 # Load balancing algorithm
 During load balancing we use hashing techniques of the source IP address and source port.
 Based on this hash we select **one of the four servers**.